Rohit-Satyam/DEXSeq_protocol/Workflow.md

 --outSAMattributes Standard \
 2> /path/to_save_log/sample_prefix.log
 ```
-Using RSEM
+**Using RSEM**
-While using RSEM, try to information about the strandedness of the RNASeq library, like if the sense or antisense library was produced and change the option accordingly.
+While using RSEM, try to get information about the strandedness of the RNASeq library, like if the sense or antisense library was produced and change the option accordingly.
 RSEM uses this option essentially to produce a read count file containing the TPM & FPKM values.
 You will also be requiring the strandedness information while using `HTSeq`.
 ```bash
 rsem-calculate-expression --star-output-genome-bam \
 --strandedness reverse \